A Generative Model for Digital Camera Noise Synthesis: Results

-\textbf{Importance of the Style Loss.} To demonstrate the effectiveness of the Style Loss in the noise modeling task, we trained our model only with the adversarial loss from the discriminator.
-The evaluation results are shown in the last row of Table~\ref{table:test_srgb_2} and the visual results are shown in Fig.~\ref{fig:artifacts}.
-Although the quantitative results are comparable, the synthesized noise (without $\mathcal{L}_{style}$) contains repetitive artifacts as shown in the visual results.
+\textbf{Importance of the Style Loss.} To demonstrate the effectiveness of the $\mathcal{L}_{style}$ in the noise modeling task, we trained CFG-NIN only with the adversarial loss from the discriminator.
+As shown in Fig.~\ref{fig:artifacts_1}, the synthesized noise (without $\mathcal{L}_{style}$) contains repetitive artifacts.